Home

 How to get started

-For those interested in getting started with receiving and analyzing satellite data, there are a number of excellent resources available.
+For those interested in getting started with receiving and analyzing satellite data, many excellent resources are available.
 Websites like usradioguy.com offer tutorials and advice on setting up and building antennas and receivers.
 There is a list of helpful and informative websites here.
 Other helpful websites include NOAA and EUMETSAT, which share satellite imagery from their weather satellites with the public.
 Additionally, there are a number of online forums and discussion boards where enthusiasts can ask questions and share their experiences.

 For those who are willing to invest the time and effort, receiving satellite data and imagery directly from satellites can be a rewarding hobby.
 Not only does it provide a great opportunity to learn about the latest technologies and build complex equipment, but it also allows enthusiasts to make a direct connection with satellites in the sky, and people with similar interests around the planet.